Apropos-Clojure/web-site/README.md

 - content created per update on master branch
 - no site security needed, rely on github controls
 - more complex publishing pipeline (CI/CD style)
+- overall less code, more glue scripts
+- lower control but faster results

 Dynamic content debate:
 - content created per POST on the site
 - site security needed (eg integration to github controls)
 - database needed to store the content
+- overall more code and with fewer dependencies
+- high control but more effort to create and manage

+I would prefer dynamic content.
+Why?
+It means that more features are built with Clojure.
+That feels more appropriate for Apropos as a vehicle for discussing how to make / do things in Clojure.